microsoftgraph/msgraph-sample-javascriptspa/tutorial/05-add-ms-graph.md

     This loops through the collection of events and adds a table row for each one.

 1. Save the changes and refresh the app.
-Click on the **Calendar** link and the app should now render a table of events.
+Click on the **Calendar** link and the app should now render a table of events for the current week.

     ![A screenshot of the table of events](./images/calendar-list.png)